PennController/penncontroller.github.io/core-concepts/1_experiment.md

 an explicit call to `PennController.ResetPrefix`, but may include such a call for additional clarity.

-The exception is when referring to the [`PennController.ResetPrefix`]({{site.baseurl}}/commands/global-commands/resetprefix){:target="_blank"}
+However, the `PennController.` prefix will always be included when referring to the [`PennController.ResetPrefix`]({{site.baseurl}}/commands/global-commands/resetprefix){:target="_blank"}
-command itself, which will always have the `PennController.` prefix.
+command itself.

 ---